zhuzhen216/High_throughput_2D_semiconductor_calculation/README.md

 **Updates** (2017-06-11): "INCAR_set_up.py" and "KPOINTS_set_up.py" are now part of "vasp_manager.py", which contains frequently used functions related to VASP calculations.

-Basicly, structure generation now can be achieved by calling "atomic_info.py"; then with "vasp_manager.py", computation folders are prepared with required VASP input files; "hight_throughput_submission.py" interfaces with the supercomputer to initialize the calculations.
+**Basicly, structure generation now can be achieved by calling "atomic_info.py"; then with "vasp_manager.py", computation folders are prepared with required VASP input files; "hight_throughput_submission.py" interfaces with the supercomputer to initialize the calculations.**

 ___
 ### Detailed information about each scripts
 ___

+### 1. Structure generation and relaxation by DFT
 #### POSCAR_generation.py:

 Three most stable phases of 2D P (black, blue P, and also monolayer cubic phase) are selected as the basis.
 On top of these three phases, the code can generate structures of other isoelectronic systems: (a) keep the fractional coordinates; (b) scale